The balance of payments is the record of all international trade and financial transactions made by a country's

 With its size and wealth, it should be exporting more.
 One of the major challenges to increasing U.S. exports is that other countries have lower costs of living.
 They can make things more cheaply because they pay their workers less.

-Making everything domestically would cost a lot more.
-Most people aren't willing to pay more just to save U.S. jobs.
-U.S. imports cost less than domestically-made products.
+Domestic manufacturing would cost a lot more.
+Most people aren't willing to pay more to save U.S. jobs.
+U.S. imports tend to cost less than domestically made products.
 America imports more than half of its goods from just five countries.

 Trade Deficit Definition

-A trade deficit results when a country's imports more than it exports.
+A trade deficit is a result of a country's importing more than it exports.
 Imports are any goods and services produced in a foreign country, even if these are produced overseas by a domestic company.

 U.S. Trade Deficit

 The financial account measures changes in domestic ownership of foreign assets and foreign ownership of domestic assets.
 If foreign ownership increases more than domestic ownership does, it creates a deficit in the financial account.
-This means the country is selling off its assets, like gold, commodities, and corporate stocks, faster than it is acquiring foreign assets.
+This increase means that the country is selling its assets, like gold, commodities, and corporate stocks, more quickly than the nation is acquiring foreign assets.

 The capital account measures financial transactions that don't affect a country's income, production, or savings.
 For example, it records international transfers of drilling rights, trademarks, and copyrights.
-Many capital account transactions happen infrequently, such as cross-border insurance payments.
+Many capital account transactions rarely happen, such as cross-border insurance payments.
 The capital account is the smallest component of the balance of payments.